How to Apply

 -Academic Sub-Plan: N/A

 2. Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course work.
 A minimum GPA of 2.50 is required for all math and science requirements and a minimum overall GPA of 2.50 is required for acceptance.
-Have all official transcripts sent to the CHP Office of Admissions.
+Official transcripts should be sent to the CHP Admission either electronically or via mail.
+Make sure that grades from all courses taken during the Fall 2024 Semester are included in the transcripts submitted.
+This means that if you are currently enrolled in classes during the Fall 2024 Semester, you will need to wait until those grades have been posted to submit the transcripts from that university.
+However, you are encouraged to submit transcripts from other universities that you attended as early as possible.
+If you have questions, please review the CHP Transcript FAQ page or contact chpadmissions@uams.edu.

-5. Interview: All applicants will be contacted via email prior to the admissions deadlines to arrange a required interview.
+4. Interview: All applicants with a completed packet will be contacted via email prior to the admissions deadlines to arrange a required interview.

 *Admission Requirements for Foreign, Non-permanent Resident Alien, and Non-native English Speakers: All applicants who are not United States citizens or permanent resident aliens or for whom English is not their native language must meet additional admission requirements.
 Please consult the Admission/Academic Information section of the CHP Catalog.